jbaiter/jpegtran-cffi/README.rst

 (scaling) and *jpegtran* from the Independent JPEG Group's `libjpeg` library (for all other operations).
 These routines are called from Python through the `CFFI` library, i.e. no external commands are launched via `subprocess`.

+The package also includes rudimentary support for getting and setting the EXIF orientation tag, automatically transforming the image according to it and obtaining the JFIF thumbnail image.

 .. _wand-py: http://wand-py.org
 .. _PIL/PIllow: http://pillow.readthedocs.org